1983 Dallas Open

-The 1983 Dallas Open, also known by its sponsored name Paine Webber Classic, was a men's tennis tournament held in Dallas, Texas in the United States and played on outdoor hard courts.
+The 1983 Dallas Open also known as the Paine Webber Classic for sponsorship reasons, was a men's tennis tournament held in Dallas, Texas in the United States and played on outdoor hard courts at the Las Colinas Sports Club.
+The tournament was created and managed by Dallas-based Talent Sports International.
 It was part of the 1983 Volvo Grand Prix.
 The tournament took place from September 12 through September 18, 1983.
-Fourth-seeded Andrés Gómez won the singles title.
+Fourth-seeded Andrés Gómez won the singles title over sixth-seeded Brian Teacher.